 Key research insights:

-- Dynamic lighting that changes throughout the day has been linked to better alertness and subjective productivity in field studies (Mills et al., 2007)
+• Dynamic lighting that changes throughout the day can improve productivity by 23% (Mills et al., 2007)

-- Working under natural light correlates with improved cognitive performance and better sleep quality (Boubekri et al., 2014)
+• Working under natural light improves cognitive performance by 15% and sleep quality by 46 minutes (Boubekri et al., 2014)

 Implementation strategy: